 The HE Department has a variety of materials in threshold languages and alternative formats (e.g., audio CD, Braille, large print, Data CD, materials accessible online, or electronic text files) available to members and providers.
 Materials in languages other than English are also reviewed for cultural sensitivity and linguistic appropriateness for the target population.
-Providers may print materials from the Blue Shield Promise library at www.blueshieldca.com/en/bsp/health-and-wellness/health-education-materials.
-Providers who are unable to print materials from the library or who want to request materials in non-English, non-Spanish languages or in an alternative format can contact the Blue Shield Promise HE Department.
+Providers may print materials from the Blue Shield Promise library at https://blueshieldca.com/healtheducationlibrary.
+Providers who are unable to print materials from the library or who want to request materials in non-English, non-Spanish languages or in an alternative format can_contact the Blue Shield Promise HE Department at BlueShieldofCAHealthEducation@blueshieldca.com.